trending_up Reporting

 (Journal Import Source Reporting Name)

-Indicates the Oracle module/subledger where the transaction originated.
-Listed below are some of the more common sources with associated Journal Import Category of transactions.
+Indicates the Oracle module or subledger where the transaction originated.
+Below are common sources with associated Journal Import Categories of transactions.

 • Labor expenses